rvflash/awql/README.md

 5 rows in set (0.322 sec)
 ```

+### Quick start

+Set up credentials, on the first execution of the tool, by filling the mandatory fields (client ID, refresh token, etc.).
+For more information about how to create a access token to Google Adwords, see the [wiki on Google OAuth 2.0](https://github.com/rvflash/awql/wiki/Installation).

+Otherwise, with options `-T` to set the Google OAuth access token and `-D` to set the Google OAuth developer token, you can run AWQL queries in single shot mode, until the expriration on the token.

 ## Features

 * Auto-refreshed the Google access token with the Google OAuth2 services.
 * When used interactively, adds the management of historic of queries with arrow keys.
+Can be disable with option `-A`.
 * Adds to AWQL grammar for requesting Adwords reports the following SQL clauses to `SELECT` statement: `LIMIT`, `GROUP BY` and `ORDER BY`.
 * Also offers the SQL methods `DESC [FULL]`, `SHOW [FULL] TABLES [LIKE|WITH]` and `CREATE [OR REPLACE] VIEW`.
 * Adds management of `\G` modifier to display result vertically (each column on a line)